geo-mak/interconnect/DESIGN.md

 Since the ABI is a shared "language" between systems, interoperability and stability are of a strategic importance.

 The current prototype I am working on has the following design aspects:
-- Interface definition language with type system (numbers, enums, structs, traits..etc).
+- IPC definition language with type system (numbers, enums, structs, traits..etc).
-- Compiler and libraries for generating language-specific ABI-compatible implementations from API-definition files.
+- Compiler and libraries for generating language-specific ABI-compatible implementations from IPC-definition files.
 - Support generating "async" APIs.
 - Reuseable linear memory with virtual offsets for encoding and decoding.
 - Useful defaults with customizations options.